-Thin Film and Photovoltaic Research Group – Physics department
+Thin Film and Photovoltaic Research Laboratory – Physics department

 - Chalcopyrite and related thin film semiconductors for PV applications.
-The group is able to prepare full operating thin film solar cells based on CuIn1-xGaxSe2 (CIGS) with efficiencies approaching 10%.
-In this context the group grows and characterizes all the layers needed: Mo/CIGS/CdS/i-ZnO/ZnO:Al or ITO.
+The group is able to prepare fully operating thin film solar cells based on CuIn1-xGaxSe2 (CIGS).
+In this context, the group grows and characterizes all the layers needed: Mo/CIGS/CdS/i-ZnO/ZnO:Al or ITO.
 For the growth of the CIGS layer the group has developed a unique method combining evaporation with RF-magnetron sputtering;

 - The development of Cu2ZnSn(S1-xSex)4 (CZTS) as In free absorbers for thin film solar cells;